CollectorsObservatory/Bionic-Bank-Manager-System/README.md

 The Bionic Bank Manager is a  banking account management system that allows users to manage  accounts, conduct transactions, monitor  account details, and perform currency conversions.
 The final version of this app is in BBM-final folder , all other folders are there just to monitor progress.
+The web version is supposed to link up to a dist or app version of this code that is still under development.

 ## Main Features